samkhodak/Pomodoro-Timer/README.md

 [Pomodoro&reg;](https://en.wikipedia.org/wiki/Pomodoro_Technique)-like
 timer for breaking out of flow state.

-*Description of your TimeFlo timer.
-Hello.*
+*Description of your TimeFlo timer.*

 ## Status and Roadmap